epfl-ada/ada-2022-project-abrakadAda/README.md

 - For behavioral analysis:
 	- First, an analysis on how losing and winning influences the number of game played, using the number of games winned, lost and played to do linear regression and find the criteria that makes people want to play.
 	- Secondly, the same analysis but using time spend while playing.
 	- Then, an anaysis on the learning behavior of people through playing the game.
 I.e. if people get better the more they play the game.
-Need to do compaee win-rate, time spend per game, difficulty ratings... through time for each player.
+Need to do compare win-rate, time spend per game, difficulty ratings... through time for each player.
 - For temporal analysis:
 	- Extract data to extract the precise time of each path.
 	- Extract all topics from each path